 How to be a Cerebral Palsy Advocate with Richelle Heath

 It’s March Madness!
-I can’t think of a better way to kick off Cerebral Palsy Awareness Month than by talking about advocacy with my friend, Richelle Heath.
+I can’t think of a better way to kick off Cerebral Palsy Awareness Month than by talking about advocacy with Richelle Heath.
 We met five years ago after a friend encouraged her to join Facebook.
 Feeling alone, she decided to use social media to connect with others like her.
-Now, she’s a beloved, well-known advocate in the cerebral palsy community.
+Now, she’s a well-known advocate in the cerebral palsy community.
 In this What CP Looks Like FB Live interview, Richelle shares how she became a cerebral palsy advocate — thanks to Facebook!

 You’ll hear about things like…